Cheapest Destinations Blog is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Mt.
 Rose – Ski Tahoe CA – $169

-If you take the top-1o ski resorts by size in the USA and average out their rates, they are costing an average of $239 per day.
+If you take the top-1o ski resorts by size in North America and average out their weekend rates, they are costing an average of $255 per day.

-To put that in perspective, a day at Disney World will cost an adult $174 on peak weekends for the very best premium ticket.
-Keep that $239 average number in mind when we look at the largest in Europe further down in this article.
+To put that in perspective, a day at Disney World will cost an adult $139 to $199 depending on the day and month.
+Keep that $255 lift pass average number in mind when we look at the largest in Europe further down in this article.

 You’ll have to go to the official websites to check for your planned dates.
 Some will give you a discount if you buy the tickets online at least a week in advance.
-Some will charge you a big premium if it’s a holiday weekend: a few big resorts are getting awfully close to $300 for President’s Day Weekend, for instance.
+Some will charge you a big premium if it’s a holiday weekend: a few big resorts are well past the $300 mark for President’s Day Weekend, for instance.

 Naturally if you’re flying somewhere on vacation you’re going to hit the slopes for more than one day, so see what kinds of deals are out there on multi-day lift tickets, deals bundles with airfare, or deals bundled with lodging, lessons, or equipment.
 Using those single day prices as a starting point though, it’s clear that you’re going to have to lay out a lot of cash at any of these big elite resorts.